nkinnan/esphome-pace-bms/README.md

     - Thank you johnmsole for reporting.
     - The MANA line appears to be a Sunsynk rebadge.
 The Eenovance MANA 10.6 appears to be a rebadged Sunsunk SUN-BATT-10.65 for example.

-# What ESPs and RPs are Supported?
+# What ESPs and RPs (and others) are Supported?

 Both ESP8266 and ESP32 are supported, though an ESP32 class device is recommended.
 The RP2040 (Raspberry Pi Pico W) should also work but I haven't tested it.
+Other SOCs supported by ESPHome (they keep expanding) may work but are untested.

 Any board which gives you access to a hardware UART (both RX and TX) is fine.
 Software UART on GPIO pins is *not recommended* and will likely result in dropped or corrupted messages.